 (3) the student has completed the units ECON1101 Microeconomics, Prices and Markets; ECON1102 Macroeconomics, Money and Finance; FINA1221 Introduction to Finance and STAT1520 Economics and Business Statistics and passed all four units at the first attempt with WAM across the four units of 75 or greater.

-(3) Students may choose to undertake up to two minors from any undergraduate degree, provided the student will be able to complete all nomintaed majors and minors within the 120 credit points of the undergraduate course component.
+(3) Students may choose to undertake an additional major and/or up to two minors from any undergraduate degree, provided the student will be able to complete all nominated majors and minors within 192 credit points.

 - Bachelor of Economics